Couple’s Finance Guide

 Diversify yo’ bonds.

 We agree, and also say diversify everything else while you’re at it.
 Diversify your investment portfolio and your income streams.
 We’ve talked about why you need a side gig before as a way to explore a passion-project-turned-job (hello, Ryan and Alex Duo Life) as well as investing in yourself and your ideas.
-Additionally, we’ve been transparent about how we are making money online.
-There is a world of opportunity!

 As famed personal finance advisor Ramit Sethi says, “Forget frugality: focus on earning more.”